Last week I read an interesting fact about birdsong.

 During my first trip to Costa Rica for a retreat with horses, I stayed in a cabin nestled in a rain forest near a volcano.
 The decibel level of the birds and insects in that setting was unlike anything I’d ever heard.
 Listening to it from the cabin’s deck was an intense but amazing experience.
 It quieted down a little at night (that’s when the insect-leg-tapping on the windows began), but then the morning shift started between five and six a.m., and I’d wake up to all the squawks, chirps, hums, and buzzes…many I’d never heard in person before.

 I remember it making me super aware of how this was their world, and I was just visiting.
 But it made me feel welcome, too.
 There was nothing aggressive about it…it felt more like an exuberance of existence.
-And that made me feel amazing and exciting, setting me up for an experience of a lifetime with the horses.
+And that made me feel amazing and excited, setting me up for an experience of a lifetime with the horses.

 Observing how a herd functioned fascinated me.
 It was clear they were all connecting intuitively with each other all of the time.
 Horses out of each other’s line of physical sight would simultaneously switch roles in the herd, from grazer to lookout to nurturer.
 Their behavior flowed seamlessly as they took turns taking care of the herd and each other, all without thought, in a total synchronistic connection.
 Kind of like when the birds calm our nervous system with their song.